Team2168/2014_Main_Robot/Readme.md

 If we get strapped for PWM outputs we could run all three sides from a single PWM output channel.

 ####Intake_Position
 The vertical position of the intake will be controlled by pneumatics.
-Likely two pneumatic cylinders, back to back, giving the intake three possible positions it could be in.
-Assume two double solenoid valves controlling these actuators.
+A single pneumatic actuator, giving the intake two possible positions it could be in.
-* assume Two Double Solenoids
+* assume One Double Solenoids

 ###Vision
 The vision subsystem will consist of a camera with a beaglebone processing images.
 The beaglebone will communicate, through TCP messages, the results of it's image processing to the cRIO.
 Data communicated through this subsystem will likely consist of distance and angle information to the nearest goal, and whether or not it is "hot".